 David is ranked as a leading junior for both personal injury and employment law, in both Chambers & Partners and the Legal 500.

-In employment he appears regularly in the Employment Tribunal and the EAT in a variety of statutory employment cases.
+David is the head of the 12KBW employment team.
+He appears regularly in the Employment Tribunal and the EAT in every kind of statutory employment case.

 Cases include: